-It is recommended to do pre-vaccination screening for Hepatitis A immunity in HIV positive adults who are at risk of Hepatitis A. Following categories could be considered as at risk for Hepatitis A infection.
+It is recommended to do pre-vaccination screening for hepatitis A immunity in HIV positive adults who are at risk of hepatitis A. Following categories could be considered as at risk for hepatitis A infection.

-- Close contacts with Hepatitis A - Men who have sex with men - Injecting and non-injecting drug users - Persons who have chronic liver disease or conditions that can lead to chronic liver disease - Those with occupational exposure to Hepatitis A - Persons who require frequent blood /blood product transfusions - Persons with special needs living in residential institutions and their carers - Persons who travel to countries with high or intermediate endemicity of infection
+- Close contacts with Hepatitis A

+- Men who have sex with men

+- Injecting and non-injecting drug users

+- Persons who have chronic liver disease or conditions that can lead to chronic liver disease - Those with occupational exposure to Hepatitis A - Persons who require frequent blood /blood product transfusions - Persons with special needs living in residential institutions and their carers - Persons who travel to countries with high or intermediate endemicity of infection

-If serologically negative for Hepatitis A, they should be offered monovalent Hepatitis A vaccine.
-The immune response to Hepatitis A vaccine is generally reduced in HIV positive individuals compared to HIV negative individuals.
+If serologically negative for hepatitis A, they should be offered monovalent hepatitis A vaccine.
+The immune response to hepatitis A vaccine is generally reduced in HIV positive individuals compared to HIV negative individuals.
 But the response improves with increasing CD4 cell counts and viral load suppression on ART.
-If the CD4 count is less than 200 cells / μ L, or when the patient is having symptomatic HIV infection, it is preferable to differ vaccination until several months after initiation of ART and an improvement of the CD4 count.
-However, it should not be deferred in patients who are clinically unlikely to achieve an increase in the CD4 cell count.
+If the CD4 count is less than 200 cells / $\mu$ L, or the when the patient is having symptomatic HIV infection, it is preferable to differ vaccination until several months after initiation of ART and an improvement of the CD4 count.
+However, it should not be deferred in patients who are clinically unlikely to achieve increase CD4 cell count.